Dear readers of ADxS.org, please forgive the disruption.

 • Oroxylin A

-• Oroxylin A appears to ameliorate ADHD-like behaviors in SHR via enhancement of DA neurotransmission rather than modulation of the GABA pathway as previously reported20
+• Oroxylin A appears to improve ADHD-like behaviors in SHR via enhancement of DA neurotransmission and not via modulation of the GABA pathway as previously reported20

 2.2.1.4.
 Involvement of GABA-A deficiency or excess